oroinc/documentation/user_guide/activities/activities_overview.rst

 'Create a regional sales report,' 'Compose an email to customer ABC,' 'Prepare everything required for marketing campaign A'—these are all examples of tasks that users can be assigned.

+.. note:: See a short demo on `how to create and manage tasks <https://www.orocrm.com/media-library/create-and-manage-tasks>`_, or keep reading the step-by-step guidance below.

 What You Can Do with Tasks?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~